1. GP practices must have a data protection officer (DPO)

-All GP practices providing services commissioned through NHS England are considered as public authorities and are required to appoint or have in place arrangements to share a DPO by 25 May 2018.
+All GP practices providing services commissioned through NHS England are considered as public authorities and are required to appoint or have in place arrangements to share a DPO.

 The DPO must have proven expert knowledge of data protection law and practice.
-It is recognised that they will not fully understand all the ramifications of the new legal requirements from 25 May, and they will need to keep up to date with any changes and clarifications (for example from the ICO) and understand how these changes impact the practice, as the law becomes embedded.
+They will need to keep up to date with any changes and clarifications (for example from the ICO) and understand how these changes impact the practice

 You must provide patients with information including:

 - Explaining the lawful purpose for which you are processing their personal data.
 For healthcare organisations this may be Article 6(1)(e) that it is '…necessary for the performance of a task carried out in the public interest or in the exercise of official authority…' and Article 9 for special category data, which includes personal data about health.

 The ICO has a useful checklist explaining the information privacy notices need to contain.

 If you are relying on other legal bases, you will need to specify these in the privacy notice.

 3. Have in place procedures for subject access requests

 Individuals may request access to their own records.
 You should redact any third party information unless the third party has consented or anything that you believe may cause serious harm to the patient.